jjzazuet/aws-cheatsheets/DVA-C01-elasticache.md

 ## Use cases

 - Expensive data retrieval operations.
-- Data accesses with high frequency.
+- Data accessed with high frequency.
 - Relatively static data.
 If rapidly chaning, data where stale copies is tolerable.

 ## Components